cloud sovereignty

 the field of tension

 Most organizations continue to build on cloud platforms.
 It makes sense: it provides speed, scale and innovation.
-Often cost advantages, too.
+Often cost benefits, too.
 Technologies such as containerization make that flexibility even greater.
 But the same choices can create tension later: legal, technical and strategic.
 Cloud sovereignty is not about an all-or-nothing choice.
 It’s about direction.

 the problem